anilgeorge04/anilgeorge04.github.io/product-thinking/_posts/2021-05-09-note-taking-apps.md

 If you already use some digital apps, you will want to migrate your old notes into your new system.
 If you have reached this far, I assume organizing information rocks your boat too.
 Switching cost is real.
 Check if the app you choose allows you to migrate all notes from your existing app(s) easily.
 This was a relief for me when I moved from Evernote to Notion.
 But it was not as straightforward either.
 It is a bonus if the app you choose allows you to export notes easily to migrate elsewhere in the future.
 You will thank yourself later.

 ## Closing Thoughts
-Define your use cases, workflow, and priorities.
-Spend more time upfront listing them down.
-This requirement definition step is the 20% input that will yield 80% of the results (few weeks ago I wrote about [Pareto principle to make better decisions](/product-thinking/pareto.md)).
-You should be able to write, revisit, process, and use your notes in the future and apply in the right context.
+Few weeks ago I wrote about [Pareto principle to make better decisions](/product-thinking/pareto-laptop-purchase/).
+Defining your use cases, workflow, and priorities clearly is the the 20% input that will yield 80% of the results.

+Your [North Star](/product-thinking/north-star-metric/) should be to write, revisit, process, and use your notes in the future and apply in the right context.
 This is far more important than hoarding a lot of information.

 #### Figure out
 Do you need the app(s) to manage tasks and projects?
 Tables on Notion and Coda work well.